Approved: Council 7 April 1997 (Resolution 97/2/21)

 6.2 In the event of there being any conflict between these procedures and the Acceptable Use of Information Technology Facilities Policy, the provisions of these procedures shall take precedence.

-7.1 Any investigation will normally be conducted by the conciliator unless deemed otherwise by the Director: Human Resources.
+7.1 Any investigation will normally be conducted by the conciliator unless deemed otherwise by the Executive Director: People, Talent and Culture.
 Note: The role of equity contacts is to provide advice on options and the processes involved, not to investigate grievances.

 7.2 The purpose of an investigation is to elicit facts, not to disseminate allegations.
 Any investigation will be based on the principles of natural justice.
 These principles require that the investigator/conciliator approach the process with neutrality and in recognition of the right of both parties to a fair hearing.
 It is the responsibility of the investigator/conciliator to withdraw from the process in the event that their neutrality is compromised.